edgafner/GBrowser/README.md

 ## G. Idea Browser

 <!-- Plugin description -->
+Open Source.
 Embedded Web Browser in a ToolWindow.
 Watch YouTube coding session directly in the IDE.

-The goal of this project is to add more browser capability inside the IDE.
+The goal of this project is to like browsers capabilities in the IDE toolwindow.
 <!-- Plugin description end -->

 ## Installation